-Using a free contract form can be hazardous to your business for several reasons.
-Most states have standard contract language that may not suit your specific business situation.
+Using a free contract form may not be a good idea your business for several reasons.
+For example, most states have standard contract language that may not suit your specific business situation.

-Get help from an attorney to create your own independent contractor agreement.
+Get help from an attorney to create your own independent contractor agreement to make sure it meets your specific business needs.
 You can always use that format to write contracts with other independent contractors going forward.